What is it?

 When and where?

-The Fall 2020 course will be held on Tuesdays 4-6pm, beginning September 22nd, 2020.
-The course will be virtual for the 2020-21 Academic Year.
+This course is held on Tuesdays 4-6pm starting in September and running through the end of October.
 Public health students required to take the course will automatically be enrolled and receive communication from the instructor.

 General course structure:

 Four face-to-face 2-hour instruction sessions (meeting the minimum 8-hour face-to-face instruction requirement of NIH), which will be a combination of lecture and discussion.
 Students are expected to participate in discussions.
-A final exam will be administered during a fifth session on October 20th, 2020.
+A final exam will be administered during the fifth session in late October.

 The ORI Introduction to the Responsible Conduct of Research by Nicholas H. Steneck